 Local students receive Everence scholarships

-Two students from the Kidron, Ohio area have received Everence® college scholarships for the 2018-2019 academic year.
+Several students from the northern Indiana area have received Everence® college scholarships for the 2020-2021 academic year.

-These students are among 42 recipients of Everence college scholarships for the 2018-2019 academic year.
+The above students are nine of 45 recipients of Everence college scholarships for the 2020-2021 academic year.
 The scholarship program encourages young people to explore the integration of faith and finances while helping them on their educational journeys.

-More than 150 students from across the country applied for scholarships – a benefit of being an Everence member – for the coming academic year.
-Recipients were chosen based on leadership, community involvement and responses to an essay question.
+About 210 students from across the country applied for scholarships for 2020-2021.
+Recipients were chosen based on participation and leadership in school-related activities and community activities, along with responses to an essay question.

-Everence helps individuals, organizations and congregations integrate finances with faith through a national team of advisors and representatives.
+About Everence: Everence helps individuals, organizations and congregations integrate finances with faith through a national team of financial professionals.
 Everence offers banking, insurance and financial services with community benefits and stewardship education.
 Everence is a ministry of Mennonite Church USA and other churches.
-To learn more, visit everence.com or call (800) 348-7468.
+To learn more, visit everence.com or call 800-348-7468.